 The food will be one of the highlights of your wedding reception, so you want to nail it.
-The key to knocking it out of the park?
+The key to knocking your wedding menu out of the park?
 Having the right person managing your kitchen.
-Your caterer will be in charge of hors d'oeuvres, late night eats and everything in between, so you’ll want to put some serious effort into hunting down the perfect one.
+Your wedding caterer will be in charge of hors d'oeuvres, late night eats and everything in between, so you’ll want to put some serious effort into hunting down the perfect one.

 Here’s how to find a wedding caterer.